neurekt/courseclicker/README.md

 # CourseClicker

 CourseClicker is a lightweight tool that clicks anywhere on your screen at regular intervals.
-Built to run automatically while you focus on other things — or nothing at all.
+Built to run while you sleep.
 ---

 ## 🚀 Quick Start